abhivadali13/titanic-ML/README.md

 # titanic-ML
 This is my solution to the Kaggle competition titled "Titanic - Machine Learning from Disaster"

-The challenge, as listed on the Kaggle website, is as follows:
+The challenge, is as follows:

 The sinking of the Titanic is one of the most infamous shipwrecks in history.